Caesar Sails Back to Gaul

 VIEW -

-As well as English (writing a newspaper report) and history skills the Evidence-Based Learning skills developed in this lesson includes collaborative learning.
-This lesson also offers pupils the opportunity to master self-assessment.
+As well as English (writing a recount on their own) and history skills the Evidence-Based Learning skills developed in this lesson include metacognition and self-assessment.
+This lesson also offers pupils the opportunity to master independent learning.

 VIEW -

-As well as English (writing a recount) and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning and self-assessment.
+As well as English and history skills the Evidence-Based Learning skills developed in this lesson include collaborative and independent learning.
 This lesson also offers pupils the opportunity to master metacognition.

 VIEW -

-As well as English (writing a recount) and history skills the Evidence-Based Learning skills developed in this lesson includes collaborative learning.
-This lesson also offers pupils the opportunity to master self-assessment.
+As well as English (writing a formal letter) and history skills the Evidence-Based Learning skills developed in this lesson include collaborative learning, peer teaching and peer assessment.
+This lesson also offers pupils the opportunity to master self-regulation.

 VIEW